lukeyf/variational_continual_learning/README.md

 ## Results

-The root directory contains notebooks designed to reproduce the relavent original VCL results and to facilitate further exploration of a self-balancing Variational Continual Learning framework.
+The root directory contains notebooks designed to reproduce the relavent original VCL results (`vcl_reproduce.ipynb`) and to facilitate further exploration of a self-balancing Variational Continual Learning framework (`autovcl_experiment.ipynb`).
 If the images are not properly rendered in the notebooks, please refer to the two PDF documents located in `results/pdf`.